The proven two-sided marketplace playbook, based on 10+ years of experience

 But if you don’t ask for feedback, you risk building a desert platform.

 Cristóbal Garcia learned this the hard way.
-He first worked on a music quiz platform which the team developed for four years.
-The project failed – users didn't bite.
+He first worked on a music quiz platform that the team developed for four years.
+The project failed—users didn’t bite.
 For his next project, he spent thousands of hours learning to code a platform and two years building it.
-Then he learned his product didn't really solve a problem for users.
+Then he learned his product didn’t really solve a problem for users.

-Cristóbal's mistake was that he didn't validate his marketplace idea first.
+Cristóbal’s mistake was not validating his marketplace idea first.
 But how do you do that if anyone you ask will say they love your idea without giving it a second thought?

-By asking the users about them, not about your business idea.
+By asking the users about themselves, not about your business idea.

 - What problem are you trying to solve?